aridiosilva/TDD/README.md

 In some cases, different types of “test doubles” similar to mocks are more appropriate instead.
 For a more detailed discussion about the differences between and applications for mocks, stubs, fakes, dummies, and other test doubles, check out Martin Fowler’s classic article on the topic.

+### Trade-offs using Mocks

+ - Mocks may reduce teste readability and be difficult to maintain;
+ - Execssive use of mocks is an indicative of poorly engineered code;
+ -

 ### When To Use Mock Objects?

  In his 'Ode To Code' K Scott Allen offers rational for the use of mock objects when unit testing and discusses his thoughts on the use of mock object frameworks.
 Allen begins with a sharp argument to what's likely the most common misconception about mocks: